BestKen/anythingllm-embed/README.md

 - `data-custom-button-image-height` — Height of the custom button image (include CSS units like 'px', '%', 'rem').
 Default is '24px'.

+- `data-greeting-image-url` — URL to an image that will be displayed above the greeting message when the chat has no history.

+- `data-greeting-image-width` — Width of the greeting image (include CSS units like 'px', '%', 'rem').
+If not specified, the image will use its natural width.

+- `data-greeting-image-height` — Height of the greeting image (include CSS units like 'px', '%', 'rem').
+If not specified, the image will use its natural height.

 - `data-button-color` — The chat bubble background color shown when chat is closed.
 Value must be hex color code.

 - `data-button-container-styles` — JSON string of CSS styles to apply to the button container when chat is closed.
 Example: `'{"padding":"10px","borderRadius":"50%","boxShadow":"0 4px 8px rgba(0,0,0,0.2)"}'`